9brada6/tabs-with-posts/development.md

 - Add a test to not use presentational attributes.
 Instead put everything into a style attribute?
 - Add test: Each icon to be correct identified in the category.
 - Add test: each id to be composed of maximum 5character words between "-".
+Each icon to not have any group tag.
 - Add a nice visual test to compare multiple inline icons.

-- Outlined Icons appear smaller than filled ones, even that they are the same size.

-- Fix some bad icons: twrp comments disabled sharp, almost all twrp disable comments needs to be reworked, octicons thin eye.
+- Make TWRP thin comments pixel perfect?

 ### JS/SCSS